 Tatu Baby isn't shy when it comes to her looks and admits to have used her sex appeal to her advantage, but don't judge this book by its cover, she's got talent to back her up.
 She became interested in tattoos after getting her first ink at the age of 14.
 Tatu Baby has been tattooing professionally since she was 19 and proved herself right of the gate by taking home a "best of day" trophy at a tattoo convention.
 Known for her work in black and gray and photorealism, she has a true appreciation for the way the body can be used as a canvas to express yourself.
 A fan favorite in last year's competition, Tatu Baby made it all the way to the final four before being eliminated.
 In a first-ever surprise twist in the season finale, viewers went online and voted Tatu Baby back for a chance to redeem herself in Season 3.

 Kyle Dunbar is a self-taught tattoo artist who hasn't built his reputation on being the nice guy.
 He says that he worked at almost every tattoo shop in Genesee County, MI, his hometown, only to have been fired from every one of them because of his abrasive attitude.
 Dunbar dislikes tattoo styles with strict rules and prefers to create his own world of "badass art" where he can control gravity and twist reality to his own liking.
 Dunbar opened his own shop Almighty Tattoo in 2003 with his wife and has clients coming to him from all over to get inked in his signature extreme realism tattoo style.
-In last year's competition Dunbar made it all the way to the final four before being eliminated.
-In the season finale fans voted Kyle Dunbar and Chris May back to face off in a first-ever live tattoo challenge, that Dunbar won, earning him a chance to redeem himself in Season 4.

 A true Southern belle, Madison "Maddie la Belle" Loftis uses her charm and hospitality to maintain a large following of clients.
 She is a self-taught tattoo artist and learned the basics of the industry underground in South Carolina.
 Maddie is the perfect combination of sweet and spicy as she is out to make sure that she gets the respect that she deserves and consistently reminds the men to not underestimate her as a competitor.
 She refuses to be damsel in distress and is not afraid to tell other girls to "buck up" when things are getting tough.
 Maddie's work is extremely versatile, but she is often best recognized for her portrait work and her black and grey artistry.